Nozstock: The Hidden Valley

-Nozstock The Hidden Valley is an annual boutique independent arts and music festival in England, hosting ten stages of live music and acoustic stages, DJ stages, a hip-hop stage, a psytrance stage, one theatre and cabaret tent, one comedy tent which becomes an electro swing speakeasy after dark, a cinema tent, as well as a roaming spoken word tent and circus, fire and performance walkabout acts.
-It is hosted at Rowden Paddocks Farm near Bromyard, Herefordshire, and takes place towards the end of July.
+Nozstock The Hidden Valley was an annual boutique independent music festival in England, hosting ten stages of live music and acoustic stages, DJ stages, a hip-hop stage, a psytrance stage, one theatre and cabaret tent, one comedy tent which becomes an electro swing speakeasy after dark, a cinema tent, as well as a roaming spoken word tent and circus, fire and performance walkabout acts.
+It was hosted at Rowden Paddocks Farm near Bromyard, Herefordshire, and took place towards the end of July.